-In addition to the core academic rationale described above, your choice of program may be partly determined by additional objectives.
-For example, you may wish to broaden your liberal arts education by studying a language or taking courses not offered at Grinnell.
-You may also have broader educational goals connected to the experience of living in another culture.
+In addition to the core academic rationale described above, your choice of program may be partly determined by additional objectives, in consultation with your academic adviser, a program adviser, or OCS staff.
+For example, you may wish to broaden your liberal arts education by studying a language or taking liberal arts courses not offered at Grinnell.
+You may also have broader educational and future goals connected to the experience of engaging with another culture.
 The possibility of community service, fieldwork or an internship might be an important consideration.
-Such additional objectives are important to consider along with your core academic rationale and should be of help in guiding you towards a program that is right for you.
+Such additional objectives are important to consider along with your core academic rationale and should be of help in guiding you towards a program that is a good match.

 Students who are unsure about whether to study a language while off-campus for a semester are strongly encouraged to consider the many and unique benefits of language study.